iangalvez/jcheno21.github.io/lecture4.md

   ...
   int choice;
   cin >> choice;

+  // Switch Statement
-  switch (choice) // Use the keyword 'switch'
+  switch (choice)
   {
+    // Equivalent to saying 'if (choice == 1)'
+    case 1:
-    case 1: // Notice the integer that choice is equal to proceeds 'case' cout << "Do thing A" << endl;
+      cout << "Do thing A" << endl;
       break;

+    // Equivalent to saying 'if (choice == 2 || choice == 4)'
     case 2:
     case 4:
       cout << "Do thing B" << endl;
       break;

     case 3:
     case 5:
       cout << "Do thing B" << endl;
       break;

+    // This is used when your input does not match any of the cases
     default:
       cout << "Choice must be 1 through 5." << endl;
       cout << "I'll assume you wanted choice 1" << endl;
       cout << "Do thing A" << endl;
-  }
+      break; // This 'break' is optional since it is at the bottom of the switch statement anyways }
   ...
 }